Mcrevs/cc-text-formatter/README.md

 local monitor = term
 text:print(monitor)
 ```
-To specify the coodinates (top left) to draw the text from.
+To specify the coordinates (top left) to draw the text from.
 ```lua
 local monitor = term
 local x = 5
 local y = 5
 text:print(monitor, x, y)
 ```
-To specify the range of lines of text to be drawn, usful for scrolling.
+To specify the range of lines of text to be drawn, useful for scrolling.
 ```lua
 local monitor = term
 local x = 5